-For patients with a leg amputation who experience problems when wearing a socket prosthesis, there is now a new method for anchoring the prosthesis to the body.
-The surgeon can insert an orthopedic implant made of titanium through the skin directly into the bone of the stump.
-The leg prosthesis can be attached to this implant by means of a quick release click system.
-In The Netherlands this new technique is called a click prosthesis.
-Doctors use the term osseointegration prosthesis.
+For patients with amputation of an arm or leg who experience problems wearing a socket prosthesis, the prosthesis can also be anchored directly to the body.
+The surgeon places an orthopaedic implant directly into the bone of the stump.
+The prosthesis can be connected to this implant using a click system.
+This technique is called osseointegration, and the prosthesis is therefore called click prosthesis.
+Doctors use the term osseointegration prosthesis or bone-anchoring prosthesis.
 The skin opening through which the implant protrudes is called a stoma.